 You may find here the scene of your own birth, any fraction of an instant of it, and from that moment explore outwards through your world, encountering it as it were frozen at that point in time.
 Or you may find the scene of your death (as this visitor’s compatriot was incomprehensibly cursed to witness) or perhaps the lair of your enemy, the workshop of a future inventor, a key scene in your past or future with infinite leisure to explore and learn.
-But, infinitely more likely, your visits to this lamina will land you in only the most random and irrelevant of slices of space and time.
+But, infinitely more likely, your visits to this lamina will land you in only the most irrelevant slices of space and time.

 Although the overworked and over-inspired will dream of the ability to stop time, and a handful claim to have attained this control, the passage of time is so deeply rooted in the experiences of sentient things that a world without time feels broken; the cold silence of things that should be breathing is unnerving.
 And despite a superficial appearance of normality, it is deathly dangerous here.
 Light, sound, warmth, and even breath do not follow their normal patterns, and many visitors lose their grasp and remain forever as frozen additions to the display.